Visual marketing is powerful for reaching online audiences who are jaded by content overflow.

 While writing a review, the customer is already thinking of the product more likely to add on a photo to their review.

-To increase conversion rate, give a heads up in the review request that the customer is headed to a landing page where he can submit pictures so the customer isn’t caught by surprise.
+To increase conversions, give a heads up in the review request that the customer is headed to a landing page where he can submit pictures so the customer isn’t caught by surprise.

 Submitting user-generated photos should also be easy for customers accessing from a mobile device.